Major Havelock David Nelson

 It should be noted that Lt.
 Jack Merrifield was present when Nelson reached Camp O'Donnell.
 According to Merrifield, the Japanese went through Nelson's baggage and found a Japanese battle flag.
 This fact was confirmed by Capt.
 Alvin Poweleit.

-According to the report written by Brigadier General James Weaver, after being shot, Nelson was taken to the camp's cemetery and put in a grave.
-Since it was raining, the Japanese made the decision not to cover the body with dirt.
+According to the report written by Brigadier General James Weaver, after being shot, Nelson and the bodies of the other men were taken to the camp's cemetery and put in a grave.
+Since it was raining, the Japanese made the decision not to cover the bodies with dirt.

 After the Japanese had left the cemetery, Nelson revived and crawled from the grave.
 He made it into the jungle where he was found by American guerrillas.
 The commanding officer of the guerrillas was Lt.
 James Hart of the 194th Tank Battalion.